gpineda14/leetcode/README.md

-# LeetCode Problems #
+# Tackling LeetCode Problems #

-*In preparation for upcoming technical interview, I decided to document the problems I try to solve on Leetcode.com*
+**In preparation for upcoming technical interview, I decided to document the problems I try to solve on Leetcode.com**

 Each folder will contain: